 (Under 60 secs.)Participant of the Develop the Culture Beliefs Workshop comments on her experience.

 This powerful one-day Cultural Transition Process Workshop helps the rest of the management team participate in the cultural transition.
 Culture change accelerates when the change occurs in the context of intact teams.
-These one-day Management Team Workshops at the functional management team level are instrumental in creating ownership, buy-in, and accountability to follow-through with the Cultural Beliefs and implement the key culture management tools that produce and accelerate change.
+These one-day Management Team Workshops at the functional management team level are instrumental in creating ownership, buy-in, and accountability to follow-through with the Cultural Beliefs and to implement the key Culture Management Tools that produce and accelerate change.

 The focus of this step in the culture change process is to create a critical mass of people who take ownership for the change process will produce enough alignment and positive momentum to keep the change effort energized and moving forward.
 Because the early adopters are important to the success of the overall effort, you should concentrate on cultivating and nurturing them.
 To achieve critical mass and true buy-in, you must get the key people in the organization on board.
 You know who they are.
 They're the people who will create the early E2 experiences that will galvanize those who are "watching and waiting" to see what happens.
 To initiate this cultural chain reaction you must make a compelling case for change.
 Everyone wants to understand the basic rationale for R2.
 The case for change addresses the why behind R2, providing the context for why we need to change the culture and why we need to do it now.
 The more compelling the case for change, the more likely you will forge the ownership and buy-in you need.
 The Culture Track Training helps leaders identify and communicate this case for change, along with other key culture accelerating experiences, that create this cultural critical mass quickly.